jwbuurlage/Bulk/README.md

     ./bin/thread/thread_hello

 There is also a special backend available for the [Epiphany coprocessor](https://www.parallella.org/), which can be found in the `epiphany` branch.
-It also has modified version of Bulk to support portability between MPI, `<thread>` and the Epiphany coprocessor.
+It also has a modified version of Bulk to support portability between MPI, `<thread>` and the Epiphany coprocessor.
 See `backends/epiphany/README.md` for more details.

 Authors